 Largely alleviated in the sequel; Shantae has much more health, enemies overall have less health, magic items are much more helpful, and her basic attack has a much longer range and can be upgraded at the store.

-Prehensile Hair: Take that, Bayonetta, this gal was doing it long before you, and she doesn't even have to get naked to do so!
-According to the rules of the 'verse, half-genie powers are almost always "quirky," such as having prehensile hair or being able to shoot milk out of your eye.
-Risky's Revenge suggests her prehensile hair was inherited from her father, and is not a half-genie power; her belly-dancing transformations are.
+Prehensile Hair: Shantae's ponytail is a deadly whip!
+According to the rules of the 'verse, half-genie powers are almost always "quirky" such as having prehensile hair or being able to shoot milk out of your eye.
+Risky's Revenge suggests her prehensile hair was inherited from her father or otherwise her own unique skill, and is not a half-genie power; her belly-dancing transformations are.

 Scary Scarecrows: Enemies in the games.
 In the first game they come out from the tall background grass in certain areas continuously.
 In Risky's Revenge they can either walk, throw exploding pumpkins, or spew some sort of gas.